johnbender/jquery-lazy-proxy/README.md

 jQuery.WarningProxy.init();
 ```

 That will alter the jQuery object initialization to include an instance of the `jQuery.WarningProxy` in the prototype chain above the jQuery object instance but below `jQuery.fn` where all the methods we know and love reside.
+Ultimately the library will log a warning to the console if the console object exists on `window` with the names of the methods that were chained.

 # jQuery.LazyProxy